 EMBASSY OF IMAGINATION:

-Cape Dorset has a remarkable roster of artists and arts economy (http://www.dorsetfinearts.com/history-of-wbec/), but the community has long lacked consistent programming for youth.
+Kinngait has a remarkable roster of artists and arts economy (http://www.dorsetfinearts.com/history-of-wbec/), but the community has long lacked consistent programming for youth.
 In a territory that has complex challenges and lacks employment opportunity, artistically inclined youth must be supported.
-Cape Dorset youth have an abundance of talent, personality and life experience to contribute creatively to their community and Canada.
-EOI provides young Cape Dorset artists with workshops for art forms that they are interested in but cannot otherwise access.
-Youth artists also get opportunities to travel and share their art and culture with the nation at large.
-EOI’s landmark public mural projects in Toronto and Montreal comprised of extraordinary drawings by the youth artists and painted by the youth artists, have been celebrated as incredible gifts to their host cities.
+Kinngait youth have an abundance of talent, personality and life experience to contribute creatively to their community, Canada and the world.
+EOI provides young Kinngait artists with workshops for art forms that they are interested in but cannot otherwise access.
+Youth artists also get opportunities to travel and share their art and culture at large.
+EOI’s landmark public mural projects in Toronto, Montreal and Ottawa comprised of extraordinary drawings by the youth artists and painted by the youth artists, have been celebrated as incredible gifts to their host cities.

-EOI projects have been supported by Nunavut Arts and Crafts Association, the West-Baffin Eskimo Co-op, Canada Council for the Arts, Ontario Arts Council, Canadian Heritage, The W. Garfield Weston Foundation, Taking IT Global, and the Government of Nunavut.
+EOI projects have been supported by Nunavut Arts and Crafts Association, the West-Baffin Eskimo Co-op, Canada Council for the Arts, Ontario Arts Council, Canadian Heritage, The W. Garfield Weston Foundation, Taking IT Global, Inuit Tapiriit Kanatami and the Government of Nunavut.